bernhard759/Webcomponent_mandelbrot-webcomponent/README.md

 ## Mandelbrot Webcomponent
-This is a webcomponent that displays the mandelbrot set in an intersctive widget.
+This is a webcomponent that displays the mandelbrot set in an interactive widget.